srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

 ## Food for Thought

 I wrote the code so that it is easy to debug, change and, very importantly, easy to understand by the reader; however, I didn't write it so that performance of the function calls is optimized as much as possible.
 In particular, there are a few things to notice:
 1. Our current solution is $O(n \times m \times l)$ (for number of lines, characters and whitespaces) respectively.
-It could be made so that it is $O(n)$.
+It could be made so that it is $O(n)$, whit $n$ being the number of characters.
-2. We throw a bunch of conditionals inside of the main `for` loop, which could probably be avoided as well.
+2. We throw a bunch of conditionals inside of the main `for` loop, which could probably avoided by defining some functions to call depending on the flags given; whether that is faster than the current solution is out of the scope of this post.

-Finally, the solution doesn't really match the output of `wc` for the number of characters, I just didn't want to spend more time on that.
-I really hope the intent of this post is clear enough.
+Finally, the solution doesn't really match the output of `wc` for the number of characters, I just didn't want to spend more time on that; if you want to fix it, you can deep dive into locales, following the Coding Challenges guide on step three.

 ---